jaskaranksingh/UltraSharp/README.md

 ## Transformers meets Beltrami Physics and Riemannian Geometry for Ultrasound Super-Resolution?

+This repository contains the official implementation of UltraSharp, a geometry-aware transformer architecture for single-image super-resolution of clinical ultrasound data.
+The method is grounded in Beltrami operator theory and Riemannian geometry, treating the image domain as a curved manifold whose local metric is driven by tissue structure and physical acquisition properties.

-**Accepted as Oral Presentation -- IEEE ISBI 2026**
+**Accepted as Oral Presentation: IEEE ISBI 2026**

 Prabhav Sanga<sup>1</sup>, Jaskaran Singh<sup>2</sup>, Tapabrata Chakraborti<sup>1,3</sup>

 <sup>1</sup>University College London &nbsp;&nbsp; <sup>2</sup>University of Nottingham &nbsp;&nbsp; <sup>3</sup>The Alan Turing Institute, UK

-This repository contains the official implementation of UltraSharp, a geometry-aware transformer architecture for single-image super-resolution of clinical ultrasound data.
-The method is grounded in Beltrami operator theory and Riemannian geometry, treating the image domain as a curved manifold whose local metric is driven by tissue structure and physical acquisition properties.

 ---